"Dzień dobry i dobranoc."

 With "dobranoc" there was a different process: two separete words "dobra noc" glued tigether, forming a new word "dobranoc", which did not change anymore.

-[EDIT] I have checked in a dictionary with broadened explanations - and it was different.
+[EDIT] I have checked in a dictionary with broadened explanations - and I found that it was a bit different - the story is actually longer and started earlier.
 The ancient form was "Boże wam daj dobry dzień" (May The God give you a good day) and "Pan Bóg daj dobry wieczór" (May The Lord give you a good evening).
 But over time the appeals to The God had disappeared from both of them (at beginning of the XVII century), and the words in "dobry dzień" swiched places, while words in "dobry wieczór" glued together (into something that is neither noun, nor verb).
 The wishing form "I wish (you) a good day" is a later invention.

 Yes, grammatically correct, but the fixed phrase is "dzień dobry".
 If I heard "dobry dzień" I would think you are either Ukrainian or Czech, then a second thought would be that you're playing with language... again, as with "dobra noc" - we're gonna keep to fixed phrases, after all we are discussing very basic phrases here and better not play with them.